Important information about the Overseas Pharmacists' Assessment Programme (OSPAP)

-Are you eligible to apply for an OSPAP course?
+Assessment of your eligibility to apply for an OSPAP course

 Please make sure you read the guidance that comes with the application form so you can provide all the information we need, in the correct form.
 You can find out more in our Registering as a pharmacist in Great Britiain: overseas (non-EEA) qualified pharmacists factsheet [PDF 228 KB]

 You may need to provide specifc evidence of English language competency as part of your application for assessment of eligibility to apply for an OSPAP course.
 See the application guidance to find out what you need to provide.